Riiven Threads

 Leave a sealed sensor in a hot car and the trapped air expands, faking a pressure drop.
 Heat and altitude look identical.

 Air pressure and air temperature are bound together by the same gas law, so a warming sensor reports altitude change that never happened.
 Self-temperature compensation models that thermal expansion and subtracts it before the number leaves the chip.
-Without compensation drawn from the gas laws, a barometer drifts up to 1 hPa across a minus 20 to plus 60 degrees C range, which fakes roughly 8 meters of altitude.
-Eight meters is more than two floors, enough to ruin the elevator trick the whole package exists to do.
-Zhang's 2024 quartz-resonant design folds the correction into the sensor itself.
+Uncompensated, the quartz resonator in a 2024 design slid 1.65 hertz for every degree Celsius, and the barometer reads that slide as altitude.
+Han's team folded the correction into the sensor itself and held accuracy to 0.019 percent of full scale from minus 20 to plus 60 degrees C, which is what the elevator trick needs.

 Without this link